xwmario/Warez/README.md

 - [How to download paid fonts for free](https://www.reddit.com/r/Piracy/comments/8tqfg6/how_to_download_paid_fonts_for_free/) Post by /u/Bebhio on how to use clever Google searches to find Adobe (and other) fonts online.
 - [Pirating Adobe CC for Dummies](https://www.reddit.com/r/Piracy/comments/5f5uz7/pirating_adobe_cc_for_dummies/) detailed guide about pirating Adobe CC for Windows

+### Linux Guides
+- [the-practical-linux-hardening-guide](https://github.com/trimstray/the-practical-linux-hardening-guide) This guide details the planning and the tools involved in creating a secure Linux production systems - work in progress project!

 ### Windows
 - [How to download and install Windows 10 LTSB](https://www.reddit.com/r/Piracy/comments/8pfnun/how_to_download_and_install_windows_10_ltsb/) Guide by /u/sq_skez.
 "Take everything we loved about Windows 7, add the under-the-hood improvements of Windows 8 and 10 but none of the marketing/cloud/phone app/user-tracking crap, and what do you get?
 Windows 10 Enterprise LTSC edition."
 - [Krakatoa](https://krakatoa.www3.cz/)